gandhi56-zz/dragon/README.md

 	* Server sends the game settings (format may be extended later).
 R denotes the number of rows of the board and C denotes the number of columns.

+	* Expected response: "ok"

 2. "!"
 	* Due to an unexpected error caused by a player or the server, the player must exit with status 1.

+	* No response expected.

 3. "?"
+	* The server is waiting for a move to be played.

-	* Server expects the player to send a move in the following valid format and type; **"#RC#RC(#RC)"**.
+	* The server expects the player to send a move in the following valid format and type; **"#RC#RC(#RC)"**.
 An invalid move type or format will cause the server to terminate.

 4. "+"
-	* Server informs the player that it has won the game.
+	* The server informs the player that it has won the game.
 The player must also terminate upon receiving this input.

+	* No response expected.

 5. "-"
-	* Server informs the player that it has lost the game.
+	* The server informs the player that it has lost the game.
 The player must also terminate upon receiving this input.

+	* No response expected.

 6. "#"
-	* Server informs the player that the game ended in a draw.
+	* The server informs the player that the game ended in a draw.
 	The player must also terminate upon receiving this input.

 7. ">(...)" (string with '>' as the first character)
 	* The substring followed by '>' is the most recent move that updated the server state.

-No response is expected.
+	* Expected response: "ok"

+8. "$"
+	* All games have been run successfully.

+	* The server expects the players to terminate.

 ### Issues
 * Technical
+	* Improve NexC
+		* handle unexpected exceptions
+	* Improve NexViz
+		* fix bugs
+		* implement an applet to visualize Nex games
 	* Implement predefined tournament modes:
 		* Rapid
 		* Blitz
 	* Record games into seperate text files
-	* Support for Mac and Windows
 	* Report search information
 		* number of nodes in the game tree
 		* number of nodes pruned
 		* number of moves simulated
 		* number of leaf nodes

-* Theoretical
-	* Game tree complexity
+	* Support for Mac and Windows

 * Implementation
 	* Heuristic search